 6.2.
-Plant for Transferring Cement
+Plant for transferring chemical stabilising agents

-Transfer of cement into the mixing equipment shall be undertaken in such a manner to ensure that no contamination of the environment occurs.
-Where pressurised cement powder is transferred, release filters shall be utilised to contain dust.
+Transfer of all stabilising agents into the mixing equipment shall be undertaken in such a manner to ensure that no contamination of the environment occurs.
+Where pressurised lime or cement powder is transferred, release filters shall be utilised to contain dust.

 6.3.
-Plant for Batching and Mixing
+Plant for batching and mixing

 The batching and mixing plant shall be purpose-built by a manufacturer having a demonstrable track record and manufacturing history for the equipment used.
 Plant and equipment not meeting this requirement shall not be used.

 The batching plant shall be calibrated as per the manufacturer's procedures every time it is moved and monthly thereafter.